 While there are other makes, this is the one that we know of.

 If you are aware of other products, or have other recommendations please leave a comment.
-This is not cast in stone it is a recommend.
+This is not cast in stone it is a recommendation.